aws-samples/aws-net-guides/Deployment/ASP.Net_Core_to_ElasticBeanstalk_from_VisualStudio/Readme.md

 To complete the steps in this guide you will need:

-✓ .NET Core 2.0 or higher installed\
+✓ .NET 5 installed _(Note: you may also complete this guide using .NET Core 3.1, or .NET Core 2.1)_\
 ✓ An AWS Account\*\
 ✓ An IAM user with access key credentials\*\*\
 ✓ Visual Studio 2017 or Visual Studio 2019 for Windows